ayanoyamamoto0/assignments_2021-2022/python_1/README.md

+# Address Book :book:: Project Overview

+* Created an address book application that can be used through console menu
+* Simple console login to use the application
+* Full CRUD on the contacts in the address book
+* Data will be saved in CSV files

+## Code and Resources Used
+* **Python Version**: 3.8.8

-=== Login Details ===
+## Login Details

-Username: any username works, and will be used for the modified_by field
+* **Username**: Any username works, and will be stored and used for the modified_by field
-Password: password
+* **Password**: password

-=== Included CSV Files ===
+## Included CSV Files
-contacts.csv is automatically loaded on successful login sample_contacts.csv is inluded to demonstrate the load functionality
+* `contacts.csv` is automatically loaded on successful login
+* `sample_contacts.csv` is inluded to demonstrate the load functionality